vedanti-7/meals-app/README.md

 #  Meals App

-- A Flutter meals application showcasing a wide variety of international cuisines—including French, German, Italian, and more.
-Users can browse meals by category, explore detailed recipes, mark meals as favorites, and apply dietary filters such as gluten-free, vegetarian, and lactose-free to customize their meal discovery experience.
+A Flutter meals app showcasing global cuisines such as French, German, and Italian.
+Users can browse categorized meals, view detailed recipes, mark meals as favorites, and apply dietary filters like gluten-free, vegetarian, and lactose-free for a personalized meal discovery experience.

+---

-# Features
+##  Features

-- Explore Global Cuisines
+###  Explore Global Cuisines
-•	French, German, Italian, and many more
+- French, German, Italian, and more
-•	Categorized meal listings
+- Categorized meal browsing
-•	Clean and simple user interface
+- Clean and intuitive UI

--Meal & Recipe Details
+###  Detailed Recipes
-•	View ingredients and preparation steps
+- Ingredients and preparation steps
-•	Well-structured recipe screens

--Favourites
+- Easy-to-read recipe layout

+###  Favorites
-•	Add or remove meals from your favorites
+- Add or remove favorite meals
-•	Dedicated favorites screen
+- Dedicated favorites screen

-Filters dynamically update meal categories and listings.

-# Tech Stack
--Flutter (Dart)
--Provider / State Management

--Dietary Filters
+###  Dietary Filters
+Filter meals by:
-•	Gluten-free
+- Gluten-free
-•	Vegetarian
+- Vegetarian
-•	Lactose-free
+- Lactose-free
-•	Vegan
+- Vegan (if included)

+Filters instantly adjust the visible meal list.

+---

+##  Tech Stack

+- Flutter (Dart)
+- Provider / Riverpod (if used)
+- Modular, scalable project structure

 A few resources to get you started if this is your first Flutter project: